jose456891/tripletench4/README.md

 3. Market Capitalization by Model.
 Look for screenshot of same name.
 The F150 is the most populat vehicle by capitalizaiton.

+## Future improvements / requests / help

+-Selecting years should be done by slider
+-Filters should update available selection dynamically

 ## Data

 The dataset (`vehicles_us.csv`) should contain the following columns: